 Chase Bank will cash just about any type of check, including payroll checks, personal checks, government checks, tax refund checks, and cashier’s checks for customers.
 For non-customers, Chase will only cash checks drawn on a Chase account.

-If you are a Chase Bank customer, you’ll just need your bank account number to cash your check.
-Typically, you will not need to show identification as an account holder, though it’s a good idea to have a form of ID with you in case the bank needs to verify your identity.
+If you’re a Chase Bank customer, you’ll just need your bank account number to cash your check.
+Typically, you won’t need to show identification as an account holder, though it’s a good idea to have a form of ID with you in case the bank needs to verify your identity.

 Chase Bank does not charge a check cashing fee to its customers.
 For non-customers, the fee is $10 for each cashed check of more than $50.
 Checks less than $50 are free to cash.
-For example, if you are cashing two checks that are greater than $50 each as a non-customer, you’ll need to pay $20 in fees.
+For example, if you’re cashing two checks that are greater than $50 each as a non-customer, you’ll need to pay $20 in fees.

 Chase Bank does not generally limit the number of checks you can cash at any given time.
 However, keep in mind that non-customers must pay a fee of $10 for each individual check being cashed at the bank.

 If you are an account holder at Chase Bank, there is no specific, companywide limit for the size of a check you can cash, but individual branches may set limits.
 However, it is a good idea to call the branch before visiting to be sure it can cash your check.
 You may be limited to the amount currently available in your checking account, so the bank can recover the funds if the check bounces.

 Keep in mind that for checks over $10,000, you will need to fill out government-required paperwork, and the bank will need to report it to the IRS.
 For non-customers, as mentioned above, you will need one or two forms of ID to cash a check.